lizaelisaveta/bigdata-lab2/README.md

 ```

 ## Workflow
-• Downloaded dataset from Kaggle.

-• Preprocess data and train model.

-• Transformed research notebook into scripts.
+• Get fork of repo.

-• Put dataset and model using DVC.
+• Pull data from DVC.

+• Init Cassandra and update code for preprocessing and training.

 • Created Dockerfile and docker-compose.yml, etc.